barchart/alerting-service-public/docs/content/sdk/lib.md

 ## AlertManager :id=alertmanager
 > The <strong>central component of the SDK</strong>.
 It is responsible for connecting to Barchart's
-> Alert Service, querying existing alerts, creating new alerts, and monitoring the status
+> Alerting Service, querying existing alerts, creating new alerts, and monitoring the status
 > of existing alerts.

 **Kind**: global class